spacetelescope/jwst/docs/jwst/photom/main.rst

-The scalar conversion constant is copied to the header keyword PHOTMJSR, which gives the conversion from DN/s to megaJy/steradian (or to megajanskys, for NIRSpec and NIRISS SOSS extended sources, as described above) that was applied to the data.
+The scalar conversion constant is copied to the header keyword PHOTMJSR, which gives the conversion from DN/s to megaJy/steradian (or to megajanskys, for NIRSpec and NIRISS SOSS point sources, as described above) that was applied to the data.
 The step also computes the equivalent conversion factor to units of microJy/square-arcsecond (or microjanskys) and stores it in the header keyword PHOTUJA2.